Introduction

 As for the spatial process, we assumed that the next vestibule could not be the same as the current vestibule, so the stochastic process was rerun if the current vestibule was selected as the next vestibule.

-We implemented models that combine the three strategies (random, spatial and serial) to simulate the pattern of vestibule visits (Supplementary Fig. 7).
+We implemented a mixture model that combine three strategies (random, spatial and serial) to simulate the pattern of vestibule visits (Fig. 5a).
 Each strategy was assigned a specific probability (P_random, P_spatial, P_serial) for a given simulation.
 To select the strategy, an integer x was randomly drawn from the uniform distribution in the range [0 100].
 The strategy was random if x < P_random; it was serial if x > P_random + P_spatial; otherwise, the strategy was spatial.

-We simulated the models for the same number of mice and trials as in the experiments, and used the same start positions as in the experiments.
+We ran simulations of the mixture model for the same number of mice and trials as in the experiments, and used the same start positions as in the experiments.

 Author contribution